-The offshore net cages with water depth greater than 15 m and wind and wave resistance have also developed to nearly 40,000 (the average aquaculture water body of a single offshore net cage is estimated at 1,000 m3).
+The offshore net cages with water depth greater than 15 m and wind and wave resistance have also developed to nearly 40,000 (the average aquaculture water body of a single offshore net cage is estimated at $1,000 \text{ m}^3$ ).
 The total aquaculture production of the offshore net cages in 2021 is 337,193 t, an increase of 3.77 % in the quantity of cages and 15.04 % in production compared with 2020.
-The offshore net cages are mainly distributed in Zhejiang, Hainan, Guangdong, Guangxi, and Shandong province (FFABC, 2022; Shi et al., 2022).
+The offshore net cages are mainly distributed in Zhejiang, Hainan, Guangdong, Guangxi, and Shandong province (Fisheries and Fisheries Administration Bureau of China, 2022; Shi et al., 2022).
 Larimichthys crocea, Trachinotus ovatus, Sebastes schlegelii, and Lateolabrax japonicus are the primary cultured species.